sipb/courseroad2/tests/e2e/HowToTest.md

 API queries from the [DOM testing library](https://testing-library.com/docs/dom-testing-library/api-queries) can be used to find elements.

 [Cypress Documentation](https://docs.cypress.io/guides/references/best-practices.html) has details on best practices and the different types of assertions that can be made about the application.
+The API is detailed [here](https://docs.cypress.io/api/api/table-of-contents.html)